Commentary Matthew 13

 “Ask, and it will be given to you; seek, and you will find; knock, and the door will be opened to you.
 For everyone who asks receives; he who seeks finds; and to him who knocks, the door will be opened.”
 (Matthew 7:7-8)

-When a person does not have the Holy Spirit, their involvement in Christianity is a hobby.
+When a person has no root (the Holy Spirit) their involvement in Christianity is a hobby.
 When it becomes inconvenient, they will quit.
-This can happen to lay people, pastors, elders, deacons, worship leaders, anyone.
-If you are not yet filled with the Holy Spirit, you are not yet a follower of Jesus Christ.
-Being filled with the Holy Spirit requires Faith.
-You must want God.
-I suspect that many of these people who have no root, probably are seeking some other superficial benefit of being a Christian.
-Perhaps it’s friendships, perhaps it’s finding a mate, perhaps it’s the receiving of accolades from people.
-With regards to pastors who have no root and don’t last, I suspect it was merely a career choice.
+This can happen to laypeople, pastors, elders, deacons, worship leaders; anyone.
+If you are not yet filled with the Holy Spirit, you are not yet a true follower of Jesus Christ.
+Being filled with the Holy Spirit requires faith; you must genuinely desire God.
+I suspect that many of those who have no root are seeking some other superficial benefit of being a Christian: friendships, finding romance or a spouse, or perhaps receiving accolades from people.
+For pastors who have no root and do not last, I suspect it was merely a career choice.

-There are many well known and famous former pastors who are now atheists.
-Doing a simple Google search, I found the names of several.
+There are many well-known former pastors who are now atheists.
+A simple Google search will reveal several names.
 They are the seed that fell on rocky ground.
 They had no root.
-They never sought, nor ever asked for the Holy Spirit.
-They were an empty shell.
-Like finding a seashell on the beach, it’s pretty on the outside but there is nothing living on the inside.
+They never sought, nor asked for, the Holy Spirit.
+They were an empty shell; like a seashell on the beach: beautiful on the outside, but with nothing living on the inside.

 The seed sown among the thorns

-There have been times during which my problems occupied so much of my mind and mental energy that I had little empathy for the prayer requests sent out by my church.
-For example, when my car broke down and I didn’t have enough money to get it fixed.
-Without a car, how was I going to get to work to earn my paycheck?
-Oh, but Bobby Smith is requesting prayer for his daughter because she has to study for her math test.
-I find it hard to be concerned about Bobby Smith’s daughter’s math test, when I’m on the verge of losing my job because I have no transportation.
+There have been times when my own problems occupied so much of my mind and mental energy that I had little empathy for the prayer requests my church sent out by email.
+For example, when my car broke down and I didn’t have enough money for the repair, I found myself very worried about how I was going to get to work and earn my paycheck.
+At the same time, I received an email asking for prayer for a church member’s sister’s teenage daughter who was about to take an important math test.
+I found it difficult to be concerned about a high school student’s math test when I was on the verge of losing my job because I had no transportation.

-When I have huge worries in life, I find that my prayers are nearly 100% inward focused, “Lord help me with…..”
-There is little upward focus, and almost no outward focus.
-Unless someone is dying, I find that when my own problems seem so big, I tend to have little concern for other people’s problems, including them hearing the gospel.
+When I am weighed down by the worries of this life, I find that my prayers become almost entirely inward-focused.
+There is little upward focus toward God and almost no outward focus toward others.
+Unless someone is dying, I find that when my own problems seem so big, I tend to have little concern for other people’s struggles, including their need to hear the gospel.
 The worries of this life cause me to become unfruitful.

-Walking in faith means that we have complete trust in the fact that what Jesus Christ said, what the Word of God says, is true.
-If Jesus Christ is true and the word of God is true, (which is what we are putting our faith in), then when we read in the Bible that God is our provider, we should be able to make the conscious decision to trust that God will provide.
+Walking in faith means having complete trust that what Jesus Christ said, what the Word of God says, is true.
+If Jesus Christ is true and the Word of God is true (which is what we place our faith in), then when we read in Scripture that God is our provider, we should be able to make a conscious decision to trust that God will provide, or at the very least, that He has a better plan.
 Furthermore, God also said:

 If any of you lacks wisdom, he should ask God, who gives generously to all without finding fault, and it will be given to him.
 (James 1:5)

-Thus, if you are financially struggling, and the cause of your struggle is your own lack of wisdom (your financial struggles are the results of your own poor decisions) you should have the faith to ask for wisdom, as the Bible instructs you to do, and to believe that God will give you that wisdom, just as the Bible says He will do.
-Walking in faith is the act of making conscious decisions based upon your willingness to believe that what God said is true, even though your present circumstances seem to point to the opposite.
+Thus, if you are struggling, and the cause of your struggle is your own lack of wisdom (i.e. your struggles are the results of your own poor decisions) you should have the faith to ask for wisdom, as the Bible instructs, and believe that God will give it, just as Scripture says He will.
+Walking in faith is the act of making conscious decisions based upon your willingness to believe that what God said is true, even when your present circumstances seem to point to the opposite.

-Walking in Faith is your willingness to ignore what the present circumstances appear to be pointing to, and instead choosing to act on a belief that what God said is true, and which, of course, is accompanied by abundant prayer.
+Walking in faith is a willingness to set aside what present circumstances appear to be and instead choose to act on the belief that what God has said is true, a belief that is, of course, accompanied by abundant prayer.

 The deceitfulness of wealth

-First of all, let’s define what wealth is.
-In these United States when people talk about the wealthy, they tend to think of millionaires and billionaires, however, if you live in the US and earn $35,000 a year, you are in the top 10% of wealthiest people on planet earth.
-Thus, as you read in the Bible about the deceitfulness of wealth, do not assume it doesn’t apply to you simply because you’re not a millionaire.
-It very much does apply to you, and we’re going to see exactly how.
+First, let’s define what wealth is.
+In the United States, when people talk about the wealthy, they are most often referring to millionaires and billionaires.
+However, if you live in the U.S. and earn $35,000 a year, you’re among the top 10% of wealthiest people in the world.
+Therefore, when you read in the Bible about the deceitfulness of wealth, do not assume it doesn’t apply to you simply because you’re not a millionaire.

-Consider the meaning of the word “deceitfulness”.
-It means to mislead someone by means of lies and trickery.
-A person who is deceived is not one who came up with a crafty plan to do evil.
-On the contrary, they are a person who fully believes they are doing the right thing, but are following a lie and are unaware of it.
+Now consider the meaning of the word “deceitfulness.”
+It means to mislead someone through lies and trickery.
+A deceived person is not someone who devised a crafty plan to do evil; on the contrary, they are misled.
+They fully believe they are doing the right thing, but in reality they are unknowingly following a lie.

 What is the deceitfulness of wealth?